PRO-2684/IIS-Assignments/lab2/report.md

 ### a)

 >     Suppose this code is running as a setuid root program.
 Give an example of how this code can lead to unexpected behavior that could cause a security problem.
 Hint: try using symbolic links.

+- If, when the program is sleeping, we execute: `ln -s /etc/passwd ./file.dat`
+- Then, `/etc/passwd` might be overwritten

 ### b)

 > Suppose the sleep(10) is removed from the code above.
 Could the problem you identified in part (a) still occur?
 Please explain.

+- It might still occur, but under a much more constrained timing scenario.
+- If the scheduler chooses to pause the program exactly after it has executed `if (!stat("./file.dat", buf)) return;`, and chooses to execute the `ln` command we've mentioned, then the attack will succeed.

 ### c)

 > How would you fix the code to prevent the problem from part (a)?

+- Using `setuid` to drop root privilege, if it is not required.
+- Using atomic file operations, e.g. `int fd = open("./file.dat", O_WRONLY | O_CREAT | O_EXCL, 0666);`
+- Explicitly check if the file is a symbolic link.

 ## 5